2022 Indy Lights: First half

 A day later, the second race was less straightforward.
 After a relatively quiet first half, where Lundqvist led unchallenged from pole and gapped Brabham, the race was stopped due to lightning in the area.
 When it resumed five hours later, it was rainy and the track was wet.
-While leader Lundqvist withstood the conditions, others were less fortunate: Brabham, Bogle, Roe Jr. and Ernie Francis Jr. all made mistakes on the slippery track, prompting multiple caution periods.
+While leader Lundqvist withstood the conditions, others were less fortunate: Brabham, Bogle, Roe, and Ernie Francis Jr. all made mistakes on the slippery track, prompting multiple caution periods.
 In the end, Ludqvist won ahead of Rasmussen and Robb, who was locked in a tight battle for third with Pedersen, Frost and McElrea for much of the second half of the race.
 Lundqvist's win helped him expand his championship lead over Frost, which now stood at 33 points.

 Next up, Indy Lights visited the Streets of Belle Isle in Detroit.
 Qualifying offered the same picture as before, with Lundqvist again claiming double poles.
 The first race saw problems for multiple cars, with the first caution coming three laps in, when Jacob Abel and Rasmussen collided, the former ending up in the wall.
 The latter then also hit the wall later in the race, prompting a second full course yellow.
 Lundqvist was the class of the field, comfortably pulling away on the start as well as on both restarts.
 He led home Pedersen and Brabham, while Frost, Robb and McElrea all were multiple laps down on the field due to different technical issues or small crashes.
 Lundqvist now had a margin of 58 points over Pedersen, his nearest championship challenger.

 On day two of the Detroit double-header, Lundqvist continued his domination.
 He once again led from the start and no one managed to put him under pressure for the duration of the race.
 Fighting broke out behind, where McElrea rose to second at the start and fought with Robb and Rasmussen before Bogle hit the wall and brought out a caution.
 On the restart, Lundqvist and McElrea broke away, so the fight continued for third place until Rasmussen crashed for the second time in two races.
 This promoted Robb to third, who pressured McElrea at the restart, but was not able to pass him.
 A second perfect race in as many days lifted Lundqvist up to 283 championship points, with a sizable cushion of 84 points to the rest of the field.